 We are not currently accepting applications for this position.

-We are looking for a senior reporting fellow to join one of America’s most innovative (and fun) investigative newsrooms.
+We are looking for two senior reporting fellows to join one of America’s most innovative (and fun) investigative newsrooms.
 We’re not interested in you covering the news.
 Your job will be to do enterprising, hard-hitting stories, whether short, medium or long.

 Reporting fellows at ProPublica have gone on to work at The New York Times, Bloomberg, Politico, NPR, Center for Public Integrity and the Chicago Tribune — as well as ProPublica itself.

-The fellowship runs for a year, pays $900 per week and includes full benefits.
-It will be based at our headquarters in New York.
+The fellowship run for a year, pays $50,000 and includes full benefits.
+They will start at the beginning of 2020 and will be based at our headquarters in New York.

 We’re looking for someone who:

 Recently graduated from college or journalism school, or is relatively early in their journalism career